SamHSoftware/R-Graphing-And-Statistics/histogram/README.md

 <img src="https://github.com/SamHSoftware/R-Graphing-And-Statistics/blob/master/histogram/img/File%20selection.PNG?raw=true" alt="File selection GUI" width="500"/>

 Using the GUI, select the .csv file containing the individual column of data you wish to analyse.
+You can find some example data [here](https://github.com/SamHSoftware/R-Graphing-And-Statistics/tree/master/histogram/data).

 This is achieved using the following code:
 ```